Yorkshireman/volutap/README.md

 ## Running locally on physical iPhone

+- `npx expo run:ios -d`
+- Choose physical iPhone (should show up if usb connected or on same network with no VPNs on)

+Once built (`development` build) it should install the app on the phone and start it.

+### Using EAS

 - `eas build --profile development --platform ios`
 - when finished, install app onto physical iPhone using the presented QR code
 - `npm run start-dev-client`